Petty Cash Procedures

 - No cashing personal or payroll related checks

-- Do not commingled petty cash funds with other office/personal funds
+- No commingling of petty cash funds with other office/personal funds